julzaza/wildwitchherbs/_posts/2026-01-17-ancestral-plants-boundary-spirits.md

 - a wandering dead soul
 - a liminal force that follows childbirth, death, blood, or transition

-Different cultures named these forces differently—but their behavior was strikingly similar:
+Different cultures named these forces differently, but their behavior was strikingly similar:
 they entered **where order weakened**.

 Boundary plants were chosen not for fragrance or symbolism, but because they were believed to be: